duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     [04:30 PM codio@buffalo-pixel workspace {master}]$
     ```

-7. The filetree on the left side should update, there should be a new "**zeroclickinfo-goodies**" directory.
+7. The file tree on the left side should update, there should be a new "**zeroclickinfo-goodies**" directory.

 **Congrats!** You've now cloned your fork of the Goodie repo onto your Codio machine.
 Now, let's code our first Goodie and run it!